samplchallenges/SAMPL6/pKa_challenge_instructions.md

 For compounds with insufficient solubility, cosolvent protocol is used where 3 UV-metric pKa measurements were done at different cosolvent:water ratios (typically 30%, 40% and 50% methanol) and  Yasuda-Shedlovsky extrapolation method is used to estimate pKa value at 0% cosolvent.

 Three replicate pKa measurements were made for all compounds at room temperature (25°C).
+Replicate measurements were set up from the same compound stock solutions (~10 mg/ml in DMSO) and independent aliquotes were taken to prepare samples for Sirius T3 titration.
-Multiwavelength absorbance analysis of Sirius T3 allows very good resolution pKas but essentially this method measures macroscopic pKas.
+Multiwavelength absorbance analysis of Sirius T3 allows for very good resolution of pKas but essentially this method measures macroscopic pKas.
 Microscopic pKas with very close pKa values and overlapping changes in absorbance spectra could be measured as one macroscopic pKa value.

 ## Due Date